 An asset is an Accounting 101 term and goes to point towards any physical or intangible possession that you or your business currently owns.
 An asset could either be fixed or current.
 Fixed assets include buildings, motor vehicles and other assets with a face life of more than 1 year, while current assets include assets like cash, debtors and inventory.

 The balance sheet is one term that you will probably get to hear a lot in your time as a business owner.
 The balance sheet is one of the most important statements created in the world of finance and includes all of your major heads after a period of trading.
 A balance sheet usually includes the total of Assets, along with pertinent distribution for current and non-current assets.
 The balance sheet also includes the total for your liabilities and the total for the financed by section of your business.
 The equation for the balance sheet should always remain the same, that is: Assets = Liabilities + Capital.

 Cash flow is another important business term that you need to know of.
-Understanding this term and what comes under it can help you manage cash properly and decide whether you want a small business loan from a private lender or not.
+Understanding this term and what comes under it can help you manage cash properly and decide whether you want small business funding from a private funder or not.

 Use your understanding of these financial terms for the best results possible.